OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 Choose either **single user** or **multi-tenant** section based on your usage.

-If you're experiencing issues during the installation because of conflicts on your Kubeflow deployment, you can [uninstall Kubeflow](/docs/ibm/deploy/uninstall-kubeflow) and install it again.
+If you're experiencing issues during the installation because of conflicts on your OpenDataology deployment, you can [uninstall OpenDataology](/docs/ibm/deploy/uninstall-OpenDataology) and install it again.

 ## Single user

-Using kustomize together with kubectl to deploy kubeflow:
+Using kustomize together with kubectl to deploy OpenDataology:

 1. Clone the manifest repo as follows: